tomisimo/LapitavanuatuManualTesting/README.md

 All products are processed using natural ingredients which are organically-grown and freshly-harvested by rural farmers and all products maintain unique and authentic flavours of Vanuatu.

-This repository of LapitavanuatuManualTesting project contain the following documents:
+Repository of LapitavanuatuManualTesting project contain delivrables:
-1 LapitavanuatuManualTestingDeliverables excel document contain testing deliverables: R.T.M.
+1 excel doc.
+LapitavanuatuManualTestingDeliverables contain: R.T.M.
 Lapitavanuatu , TEST PLAN Lapitavanuatu , TEST CASES Lapitavanuatu , Lapita BUG reports , Test Execution Report
 2 LapitavanuatuMantishubBugReports: Folder of Screenshots of BUG reports created by MANTIS bugtracking tool 3 Link of Jira project displaying test cases and bug reports created by JIRA testing project managemment tool NOTEPAD DOCUMENT